gatsbyjs/homepage-starters/plugins/datocms-plugin/README.md

 [View the Demo](https://gatsbydatocmshomepage.gatsbyjs.io/)

 **Note:**
 This version of the DatoCMS homepage starter is written in JavaScript.
-If you want to use DatoCMS but TypeScript is more your style, there is also a TypeScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-datocms-homepage-ts) that you might prefer.
+If you want to use DatoCMS but TypeScript is more your style, there is also a TypeScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-datocms-homepage-ts).

 ## Quick start